elaini-geffa/FitForHire/README.md

   Supports PDF resume uploads and parsing using `pdfplumber`.

 - **User-Friendly GUI**
-  Built with React.js and TailwindCSS for an intuitive and responsive front-end experience.
+  Built with React.js, HTML, and CSS for an intuitive and responsive front-end experience.

 ---